 I pop along to the Faery Ball in the evening, it’s certainly an impressive event, the costumes are even more spectacular than those I had seen during the day.
 There’s music from Professor Elemental and Dutch folk rockers Harmony Glen, there’s a stilt-walker dressed as Pan (or perhaps he is the Horned God himself having a shindig).
 There’s a young woman in an amazing suit of elven armour, and costumes covered in so much greenery and flowers it looks like a benevolent version of ‘The Day of the Triffids”.
 Everyone is happy to be admired and photographed, there’s even a photo studio where the fairies are captured digitally and can buy 9” x 6” prints made there and then for a tenner.
 The faeries are having a wonderful time and towards the end of the evening the dancing gets quite raucous.
 I spend most of the evening dodging fairy wings and feeling woefully underdressed.

 Click this link to Unwin Photography for their gallery of photos in which you can see some of the fantastic costumes, hopefully that will make up for my images of the event being a bit rubbish due to low light and my sudden attack of shyness.

 I leave wishing that I could express my ‘inner faery’ with such enthusiasm, but perhaps I simply don’t have one, it turns out that when it comes to faeries, or Jesus, I’m still pretty agnostic.

 If you’ve enjoyed reading about Glastonbury please check out how to support this blog, ‘like’ my facebook page and contribute your own stories and comments, share my blog and facebook posts (this is really important – it’s how I reach more readers!), subscribe to the blog by email.
-Buy a Normal For Glastonbury Mug featuring my famous and funny town map or see my ’Hire Me’ page if you’d like to pay me to help you with your own projects.
+See my ’Hire Me’ page if you’d like to pay me to help you with your own projects.